-Meanwhile, please do express your interest by emailing firstname.lastname@example.org and we will let you know as soon as things change.
+Please express your interest by emailing firstname.lastname@example.org and we will let you know what the up-to-date situation is.

 Plots of all sizes are regularly available at Cripley Meadow, and usually our waiting list isn’t too long.